FlowFuse/flowfuse/docs/user/concepts.md

 To further simplify device registration, Provisioning Tokens can be created to allow devices to automatically connect to a team without having to manually register them first.
 The token can also be configured to assign a device directly to a Node-RED instance within the team.

+### Device Actions

+**Introduced in FlowFuse 2.2**

+Devices have an action dropdown menu that can request the device agent to suspend, start and restart the Node-RED instance running on the device.

+This is useful when you want to temporarily stop Node-RED, restart it to pick up updates or to aid diagnosing issues.

+While a device is suspended, the Device Agent will continue to run and report device status to the platform, but your Node-RED flows will not stopped.
+If the Device Agent is restarted, Node-RED will be continue to be suspended.
+In order to exit suspended mode, start action must be requested.

+NOTE: Device Actions require FlowFuse to be configured with a broker.
+Please contact your FlowFuse administrator for more information or see the [broker configuration](../install/configuration.md#mqtt-broker-configuration) documentation.

 ### Device Groups